Facebook

 Skin tags may seem like a minor issue, but their impact on comfort, confidence, and even overall health can vary from person to person.
 Whether you’re seeking relief from irritation, looking to boost your self-esteem, or simply curious about the best treatment options, addressing skin tags doesn’t have to be overwhelming.
 At Johns Creek Dermatology, serving Sandy Springs and the Metro Atlanta area, we understand the personal nature of skin concerns and are here to provide compassionate, expert care tailored to your needs.

 If you’re ready to take the next step, we’re here to help.
-Schedule a consultation with Dr. Timani today and let us guide you toward a solution that leaves you feeling confident and cared for.
+Schedule a consultation with Dr. Timani at Johns Creek Dermatology located in Johns Creek (North Atlanta), and let us guide you toward a solution that leaves you feeling confident and cared for.
 Contact us now to get started!